-The tank did not magically line up with the recorded footage.
-I used Boujou, a camera match moving software, to track the camera's movement, place and align points in the world to help me merge the 3D imagry and real-life footage.
+The tank did not automatically line up with the recorded footage.
+I used Boujou, a camera match moving software, to track the camera's movement and to place and align points in the world to help me merge the 3D imagery and real-life footage.

 Note the rigged antennas.
 I used a springy rig to make the antennas act with inertia.
 The animations were entirely simulated.